 To resolve problems and ensure applications run smoothly, effective log management is essential to every organisation - indeed, it can make the difference between success and failure.
 With that in mind, here is a quick guide to ensuring your log management does not spell disaster for your business.

 To begin with, it’s important to make sure your system runs round-the-clock.
 Failure to do this will hamper your ability to troubleshoot issues if and when they occur.
 In worst case scenarios, this can lead to downtime, performance failure, and even security breaches.
-Therefore, installing continuously-running log analytics means you will be better-equipped to combat any specific problems attacking your system.
+Therefore, installing continuously-running logging analysis tools means you will be better-equipped to combat any specific problems attacking your system.

 The best way to set up round-the-clock analytics is ELK - Elasticsearch, Logstash, and Kibana - Stack.
 ELK is an open-source, rapidly growing log management platform, with many colourful admirers.
 Its recent adoption by stellar multi-nationals such as Bloomberg and Netflix is a testament to the efficiency and utility of the platform.
 Here is a quick overview of how it can assist in your log management.